jawah/qh3/README.rst

 advantages including making the code testable and allowing integration with different concurrency models.

-This library is the lowest-level you can find on handling QUIC and HTTP/3.
+This library is the lowest level you can find for handling QUIC and HTTP/3.
 Here are higher libraries:

 - mid-way: `urllib3.future`_
-- highest and easiest: `niquests`_
+- highest and easiest: `niquests`_ (Recommended!)

 Features
 --------